 Aaron Lee Davenport 38, of Umatilla, FL passed away on February 3, 2020.
 He was born June 8, 1981 in Titusville, PA.
 Aaron was an Inventory Specialist for Westinghouse.

-To send flowers in memory of Aaron Lee Davenport, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Aaron Lee Davenport, please visit our Heartfelt Sympathies Store.

 He is survived his paternal grandparents: Harland and Dorothy Davenport; mother: Cindy Davenport; father: Dale Davenport; brothers: Chad (Shelly) Davenport and Tyler Davenport; nieces: Lauren and Taylor; nephew: Dylan; and multiple aunts, uncles, and cousins.